gabrieldansereau/ms_downscaling_metawebs/README.md

 composition differ from sites with unique species composition.
 In other words, the joint distribution of community and network uniqueness highlights different diversity hotspots. @Poisot2017HosPar showed a similar result with host-parasite communities of rodents and ectoparasitic fleas.
-Our results further show how these differences could be distributed across ecoregions and in a broad spatial extent.
-Areas unique for only one element (species or network composition) differed in their combination of species richness and number of links (Supplementary Material, Fig. S5), with species-unique sites displaying high values of both measures, and network-unique sites displaying low values.
-Moreover, LCBD scores essentially highlight variability hotspots and are a measure of the variance of community or network structure.
+Our results further show that these differences could be distributed across ecoregions and over a broad spatial extent for mammal food webs.
+LCBD scores essentially highlight variability hotspots and are a measure of the variance of community or network structure.
 Here, they also serve as an inter-ecoregion variation measure, which can be compared to the within-ecoregion variation highlighted by the interquantile ranges.
 The narrower range of values for network LCBD values and the lower IQR values indicate that both the inter-ecoregion and within-ecoregion variation are lower for networks than for species ([@Fig:ecoregion_lcbd]).
-Additionally, higher values for network LCBD also indicate that most ecoregions can hold ecologically unique sites.

 When to use the workflow we presented here will depend on the availability of interaction data or existing metawebs, and on the intent to incorporate